JaysonPye/Journal/2025/daily-log.md

 # Daily Log of what I need to get done each day, with thoughts on how it went and new things I learned.

 ---

+## 2025-05-27 (Tuesday)
+- [x] Exercise
+- [x] Kids Up IT Work Block (10am-2pm)
+- [] Japanese Study
+- [] IT Self-Study
+- [] Freelance Work / Client Search

+📝 Notes:
+- General: Managed to do daily tasks, child is sick so a lot of things were missed today which I am hoping to catch up on.

 ## 2025-05-26 (Monday)

 - [] Exercise